 How do you know if back pain is muscular?

-Identifying muscular back pain can seem complex, but there are certain symptoms that will point you in the right direction.
+Identifying muscular back pain can seem complex, but certain symptoms will point you in the right direction.
 These pains

 are often related to tension in muscle tissue rather than deeper structures like discs or joints.
 By paying attention to your body's signals, it becomes possible to better understand the source of your pain and implement appropriate solutions.